-As shown in Exhibit 8-20, the net present value of the overall portfolio costs under the base case would increase by \$228 million due to deemed energy not served.
-Under the high load case, the increase in portfolio costs is \$186 million, and in the low load case \$225 million.
-In the high case, the additional CCGT installations at San Juan and Yabucoa support mini-grid operation in these regions and reduce the overall potential costs of energy not served compared to the base case.
+As shown in Exhibit 8-26, the net present value of the overall portfolio costs under the base case would increase by \$247.5 million due to deemed energy not served.
+Under the high load case, the increase in portfolio costs is \$319 million, and in the low load case \$198 million.

-In Scenario 4, the critical and priority loads for the MiniGrid regions of Carolina, Caguas, Cayey, Arecibo, Mayagüez North and San Juan-Bayamon are not met with local generation while the plan is being developed in 2019 through 2022, as shown below for the Carolina MiniGrid.
-The total thermal maximum energy available including solar PV does not meet the critical, priority and balance loads through 2024 in Carolina (see Appendix 1 for more details on load generation balance and design of the MiniGrids).
+In Scenario 4, the critical and priority loads for the MiniGrid regions of Carolina, Caguas, Cayey, Arecibo and Mayagüez South are not met with local generation while the plan is being developed in 2019 through 2022, as shown belowin Exhibit 8-25 for the Carolina MiniGrid.
+The total load in the MiniGrid would be covered by local generation (including PV and storage) after 2025 in Carolina (see Appendix 1 for more details on load generation balance and design of the MiniGrids).

-Exhibit 8-19: Carolina Energy Coverage under a Minigrid Operation
+Exhibit 8-25: Carolina Energy Coverage under a MiniGrid Operation

-Exhibit 8-20 summarizes the present value of the cost of the "Deemed Energy Not Served" by MiniGrid region for Scenario 4 Strategy 2 and base load forecast.
+Exhibit 8-26 summarizes the present value of the cost of the "Deemed Energy Not Served" by MiniGrid region for Scenario 4 Strategy 2 and base load forecast.